About Easdale: Easdale Island Community Hall

 For details of ongoing events and activities, and also for information about the hall's facilities and how to book the hall, please visit the Easdale Island Community Hall website www.easdaleislandhall.org.

-Alternatively, if you would like to keep up to date on the latest gossip, check out the Easdale Community Hall Facebook page by clicking on the image on the right.
+Alternatively, if you would like to keep up to date on the latest gossip, check out the Easdale Community Hall Facebook page by clicking on the image below.

 Overview of the original Hall

 The hall is a unique building.
 It was built in 1871 as a drill hall for the volunteer force of the island population, which at that time numbered over 450.
-Being the only building on the island large enough to accommodate more than a few dozen people, it was customarily used for all social gatherings, meetings, ceilidhs, and weddings.
+Being the only building on the island large enough to accommodate more than a few dozen people, it was customarily used for all social gatherings, meetings, ceilidhs, weddings and used as a church for evening services.
 As the population dwindled almost to nothing during the 1950s, the hall ceased to be used as a meeting place and community hall.
 Its slate roof was stripped and it was turned into a storage shed for the fishing industry.

 The main building is 12 metres square in plan, with a 7 metre high central column supporting a pyramidal roof.
 The column is formed from a ships mast, generally agreed to be from the 630 ton sailing ship Norval which went down at the southern tip of Inish Island in December 1870.
 The massive rafters are supported by eight heavy struts which radiate from the central column like the spokes of an umbrella.
 Flying struts in turn support the intermediate rafters in the corner quadrants.
 It is possible that these timbers also came from the wreck, which was carrying wood from Montreal to Glasgow.
 The instant impression of this intricate timberwork is one of eternal harmony with the island and its history.